Head-To-Head Review: Sotera Health (NYSE:SHC) & Fresenius Medical Care AG & Co. KGaA (NYSE:FMS)

 Sotera Health (NYSE:SHC) and Fresenius Medical Care AG & Co.
-KGaA (NYSE:FMS) are both medical companies, but which is the superior business?
-We will contrast the two companies based on the strength of their valuation, earnings, profitability, analyst recommendations, risk, institutional ownership and dividends.
+KGaA (NYSE:FMS) are both medical companies, but which is the better investment?
+We will contrast the two businesses based on the strength of their analyst recommendations, earnings, profitability, institutional ownership, dividends, valuation and risk.

 1.6% of Fresenius Medical Care AG & Co.
 KGaA shares are owned by institutional investors.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock will outperform the market over the long term.

 This table compares Sotera Health and Fresenius Medical Care AG & Co.
-KGaA’s top-line revenue, earnings per share (EPS) and valuation.
+KGaA’s gross revenue, earnings per share and valuation.

 |Gross Revenue